metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 # Setting up mirrord {#root}

-Mirrord allows for a high degree of customization when it comes to which features you want to enable, and how they should function.
+mirrord allows for a high degree of customization when it comes to which features you want to enable, and how they should function.

-Mirrord features can be setup with the [`feature`](#root-feature) option.

-All of the configuration fields have a default value (or accept _nothing_), so a minimal configuration would be no configuration at all.
+All of the configuration fields have a default value, so a minimal configuration would be no configuration at all.

-Some fields support a shortened (basic) setup.
+To help you get started, here are examples of a basic configuration file, and a complete configuration file containing all fields.

-### Shortened `config.json` {#root-shortened}
+### Basic `config.json` {#root-basic}

-- Showing only fields that have a shortened version.

 ```json
 {